-The picturesque city of Düsseldorf, in the German state of Nordrhein-Westfalen—which shares a border with the Netherlands—is easily the top destination for tourists who want to sample a bit of western Germany in addition to their Netherlands itinerary.
-At just over 125 miles (200 km) from Amsterdam, it's also the closest major German city east of the border, and conveniently accessible both by road and rail.
+The picturesque city of Dusseldorf, in the German state of Nordrhein-Westfalen—which shares a border with the Netherlands—is easily the top destination for tourists who want to sample a bit of western Germany in addition to their Netherlands itinerary.
+At just about 145 miles from Amsterdam, it's also the closest major German city east of the border, and is conveniently accessible by road and rail.
 It's close enough that you could even make it a day trip if you leave early enough, but Dusseldorf is worth spending at least a night if you have the time.

-As one of the most populous cities in Germany, Düsseldorf has its share of metropolitan amenities but also features the historic city center, the Altstadt, densely filled with bars and restaurants that peddle typical Northern German cuisine as well as the city's famous beer, Altbier.
-A center of both economy and the arts, the multifaceted city pleases travelers of all stripes; sites for culture and entertainment abound, such as the renowned Kunsthalle, and the famous "Kö" is a must-see street for luxury shoppers.
-Some of my favorite of the city's attractions are its diverse architecture - from the historic Kaiserswerth district, which dates to the year 700, the modern architecture of the MedienHafen (Media Harbor) quarter.
-For a decidedly non-German taste of Dusseldorf, check out the concentration of Japanese restaurants on Immermannstraße, a token of the city's thousands of Japanese expats
+As one of the most populous cities in Germany, Dusseldorf has its share of metropolitan amenities but also features the historic city center, the Altstadt, densely filled with bars and restaurants that peddle typical Northern German cuisine as well as the city's famous beer, Altbier.
+A center of both economy and the arts, the multifaceted city pleases travelers of all stripes with sites for culture and entertainment abound, such as the renowned Kunsthalle and the famous "Kö," a must-see street for luxury shoppers.
+Some traveler favorites of the city's attractions are its diverse architecture, such as the historic Kaiserswerth district—which dates to the year 700—and the modern architecture of the MedienHafen (Media Harbor) quarter.
+For a decidedly non-German taste of Dusseldorf, check out the concentration of Japanese restaurants on Immermannstraße, a token of the city's expansive Japanese community.